Earliest Childhood Memories

 Click here on childhood role models to read about my first great adventure.
 I still smile remembering it.

-This earliest childhood memory involves my parents' passion to learn English.
+One of my earliest childhood memories involves my parents' passion to learn English.
 I wish it were less passionate because it would have been nice for me to speak a second language.
-Many children of immigrants speak a second language fluently.
-I envy them.
+Many children of immigrants speak a second language fluently..
 Click here to read more about English with an accent.

 Our final babysitter was a chunky grey-haired woman with a raspy voice.
 She came only to do her knitting, certainly not to engage with a little girl and her baby brother.
 This nasty woman once called me a "dirty little Jewess".
 I never told my parents.
 I knew how upset they would be.
 Click here to read more about my babysitters.